walshbr/introduction-to-text-analysis/close_reading/prism_part_one.md

 ![prism highlights of the raven](/assets/prism_raven_highlights.png)

 After you click "Save Highlights", the tool combines your markings with those made by everyone else who has ever read the same *Prism* text to help you visualize how people are marking things.
-By default, *Prism* will bring up the **winning facet visualization**, which colors the text according to those
+By default, *Prism* will bring up the **winning facet visualization**, which colors the text according to the category that was most frequently marked for a particular

 ![prism winning facet](/assets/prism_raven_winning_facet.png)
 The **font size visualization** lets you see which parts of the text tended to be more frequently thought of as belonging to a particular category: *Prism* resizes the text to reflect concentrations of reading.
 So in this example, where readers were marking for "sound," they tended to mark rhyming words more frequently.